bartongroup/Colabfold_batch_installer/README.md

 * Nothing inparticular - The UoD HPC cluster provides Singularity access, including on CUDA-enabled GPU nodes appropriate for running colabfold.

-This is temporarily available in `/cluster/gjb_lab/cdr/colabfold` until a better home can be found for it...
+This is available in `/cluster/sw/colabfold` until a better home can be found for it...

 ### Full Installation
 *  Anaconda/Miniconda3/Mamba installation.
 The installation script will preferentially use mamba to carry out the installation, but will fallback to conda if this is not available.
 If you don't already have a conda installation, see [The Cluster Wiki](https://teams.microsoft.com/l/channel/19%3A63a2d1d10e5346c79d8b35dec6006a40%40thread.tacv2/tab%3A%3A8ac3086d-c08d-426b-9140-4890bb613c19?groupId=4153042c-375d-4caa-a654-d691f65da8bb&tenantId=ae323139-093a-4d2a-81a6-5d334bcd9019&allowXTenantAccess=false) for instructions on setting this up.